-For the purposes of DIA's wildlife hazard risk assessment, 'relative strike frequency' (informed by DIA's internal suspected and confirmed bird strike reports from 2021 to 2022) were used to determine the likelihood of strike associated with each species (further detail is provided in Attachment 3).
-The results of the wildlife hazard risk assessment for the 2021 and 2022 biennial review are included in Table 9 - DIA Wildlife Hazard Rankings.
+For the purposes of DIA's wildlife hazard risk assessment, 'relative strike frequency' (informed by DIA's internal suspected and confirmed bird strike reports from 2014 to 2023) were used to determine the likelihood of strike associated with each species (further detail is provided in Attachment 3).
+Previously the likelihood from strike data was correlated from using the previous two years of strike data, however due to more variable climate conditions where it is not uncommon to have two poor wet seasons or two short dry seasons in a row, to establish a better baseline the data was assessed over the 10-year period.
+To obtain an accurate data set of species and the hazard they may pose, data from the results of the triannual airside surveys conducted in 2022 & 2023 was also assessed and the likelihood rank was established.
+The results of the two likelihood ranks were compared and the highest of the two was used to form this hazard assessment.
+The results of the wildlife hazard risk assessment for the 2024 update is included in Table 9 - DIA Wildlife Hazard Rankings.